FluxML/Functors.jl/docs/src/index.md

 ## Basic Usage and Implementation

-When one marks a structure as [`@functor`](@ref) it means that Functors.jl is allowed to look into the fields of the instances of the struct and modify them.
+By default, julia types are marked as [`@functor`](@ref)s, meaning that Functors.jl is allowed to look into the fields of the instances of the struct and modify them.
 This is achieved through [`Functors.fmap`](@ref).

-The workhorse of fmap is actually a lower level function, functor:
+The workhorse of `fmap` is actually a lower level function, functor:

 ```julia-repl
 julia> using Functors